Smart phones, tablets, chirping and wireless email devices vibrating, it's no wonder folks are feeling technostressed.

 known as technostress.

 Technostress is irritation, frustration, stress, and lack of sleep brought on by technology.
+It is caused by the loss of time boundaries and in-person connections that technology can bring.

 Technology makes it easier to check for messages in the car, respond to email while